-The decision on the child custody in Thailand may come from either the parents or the court.
-If the parents are able to negotiate or agree without the court’s decision, they can keep better control over present and future decisions in behalf of the child.
-Both parents may discuss about the child’s living situation, visitation rights, daily financial responsibility, educational plans and other important needs of the child.
+In Thailand, child custody decisions can be made by either the parents or the courts.
+If the parents are able to negotiate or agree without the court’s intervention, they will have more power over current and future choices on behalf of the child.
+Both parents can discuss about the child’s living circumstances, visiting rights, daily financial responsibilities, educational goals, and other essential needs.

-For couples going through an uncontested divorce in Thailand, they can create an agreement to specify the sharing of the custody between them.
-For unmarried couples, the mother shall have the sole custody of the child unless the father registers the child’s legitimation.
-This procedure of legitimizing the child is necessary before a father can enter into a custody agreement with the mother.
+Couples going through an uncontested divorce in Thailand can enter into an agreement specifying how they will share custody.
+For unmarried couples, the mother has sole custody of the child unless the father certifies the child as legitimate.
+This procedure for legitimizing the child is required before a father may enter into a custody arrangement with the mother.

-Even if your name is on the birth certificate as the biological father, you are not recognized as the legal father under the Thai law.
+Even if your name is on the birth certificate as the biological father, you are not recognized as the legal father under Thai law.
 In Thailand, a child born out-of-wedlock is the legitimate child of the birth mother.
-The law does not consider the biological father as the legitimate father.
+The law does not consider the biological father to be the legitimate father.
 Therefore, he shall have no legal rights over the child.

 According to the Civil and Commercial Code Section 1547, you can legitimize a father’s rights to a child by any of the following: